samikshasingh-code/Image-recognition-with-openCV/README.md

 Saved the processed image using cv2.imwrite().

 5. Face Detection
-Implemented Haar Cascade Classifier to detect human faces.
+.Implemented Haar Cascade Classifier to detect human faces.

-Used haarcascade_frontalface_default.xml from OpenCV.
+.Used haarcascade_frontalface_default.xml from OpenCV.

 6. GUI Implementation
-Created a user interface using Tkinter.
+.Created a user interface using Tkinter.

-GUI lets users select an image and see detection results.
+.GUI lets users select an image and see detection results.

 🧠 Working Process (Step-by-Step)
-Set up Python and OpenCV.
+1)Set up Python and OpenCV.
-Created and tested code to load and display images.
+2)Created and tested code to load and display images.
-Added grayscale conversion, resizing, and save functions.
+3)Added grayscale conversion, resizing, and save functions.
-Integrated face detection using Haar cascades.
+4)Integrated face detection using Haar cascades.
-Designed a GUI with buttons to:
+5)Designed a GUI with buttons to:
-Upload an image
+.Upload an image
-Detect face
+.Detect face
-View result
+.View result